 P2-L36, change “is poorly understood” to “are poorly understood”.

-The sentence refers to the "stability and representativeness", which is singular.
+Fixed.

 P2-L41, change “implicates” to “implicated”.

-The new attribution index is within the current paper, we believe that the present tense is valid.
+This edit goes back to prior stylistic disagreements about choice of present vs. past tense.
+We have kept the abstract in the present tense.

 P2-L43, change “are compounding” and “reinforces” to “were compounding” and “reinforced”.

-Again, this is presnt tense as it refers to the current study.
+See response to prior comment.

 The figures were not well made.
 The axis titles in Figure 1 were two small.
 The four lines in the Figure 2 b-e were difficult to read.
 The genera names in Figure 5 were too crowd and hard to tell.
 It may be better to use shorter names instead.

+We have edited figures…

 All figure titles were too long.
 Many of these contents were approach and should be put in methods section.

-Overall, this is an interesting topic.
-Especially, the interaction between land use change and climate change on distribution changes is the most interesting part, because the overall distribution changes have been extensively studied.
-However, its rigor and clarity (especially methods and discussion sections) do not meet the standard for Ecology Letters.
-I do not think it warrants publication in its present form.

-Editor Editors Comments for the Author(s): The reviews highlight the importance and novelty of the main idea - that past land-use complicates our estimates of forest community responses to climate change.
-However, they express concern about the way that the results are presented.
-There are many suggestions for clarification that should be addressed in revision.
-In particular, it's important to address the limitations of comparing the two data types, as this was a concern expressed by each reviewer.
+We have added more information to the Methods section, while also retaining much of this information in the Figure legends.

 Bell, D. M., J. B. Bradford, and W. K. Lauenroth.
 2014.
 Early indicators of change: Divergent climate envelopes between tree life stages imply range shifts in the western United States.
 Global Ecology and Biogeography 23:168–180.

 Burnette, D. J., D. W. Stahle, and C. J. Mock.
 2010.
 Daily-mean temperature reconstructed for kansas from early instrumental and modern observations.
 Journal of Climate 23:1308–1333.